pra9yan/An-Analysis-of-Stroke-Prediction/README.md

 The analysis relies on datasets from reputable sources, including:

-- [Health Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) - Description of the health-related dataset.
+- [Stroke Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) - Description of the health-related dataset.
-- [Lifestyle Dataset](#) - Description of the lifestyle-related dataset.
-- ...

 Please refer to the respective sources for more information about the datasets used in this analysis.